LLazarek/blame-evaluation-gt/writing/reviews/pldi-rebuttal-notes.md

 has 100% success rate and a constant blame trail of 1.
 Thus comparing it with any strategy amounts to the number of scenarios where a strategy fails and those where it succeeds but the blame trail has length greater than one.
-This information is in the paper byt If you think it would be useful, we point it out.
-Moreover, the experiment considers 10 different modes of the rational programmer spread across 3 different gradaul typing systems.
+This information is in the paper but If you think it would be useful, we point it out.
+Moreover, the experiment considers 10 different modes of the rational programmer spread across 3 different gradual typing systems.